-• PyQuil now has a Pull Request Template, which contains a checklist of things that must be completed (if applicable) before a PR can be merged (gh-921).
+• PyQuil now has a Pull Request Template, which contains a checklist of things that must be completed (if applicable) before a PR can be merged (@karalekas, gh-921).

-- Removed a bunch of logic around creating inverse gates from user-defined gates in Program.dagger() in favor of a simpler call to Gate.dagger() (gh-887). - The RESET instruction now works correctly with QubitPlaceholder objects and the address\qubits function (gh-910). - ReferenceDensitySimulator can now have a state that is persistent between rounds of run or run\and\measure (gh-920).
+- Removed a bunch of logic around creating inverse gates from user-defined gates in Program.dagger() in favor of a simpler call to Gate.dagger() (@notmgsk, gh-887). - The RESET instruction now works correctly with QubitPlaceholder objects and the address\qubits function (@jclapis, gh-910). - ReferenceDensitySimulator can now have a state that is persistent between rounds of run or run\and\measure (@joshcombes, gh-920).

-- Small negative probabilities were causing ReferenceDensitySimulator to fail (gh-908). - The dagger function was incorrectly dropping gate modifiers like CONTROLLED (gh-914). - Negative numbers in classical instruction arguments were not being parsed (gh-917). - Inline math rendering was not working correctly in intro.rst (gh-927).
+- Small negative probabilities were causing ReferenceDensitySimulator to fail (@joshcombes, gh-908). - The dagger function was incorrectly dropping gate modifiers like CONTROLLED (@jclapis, gh-914). - Negative numbers in classical instruction arguments were not being parsed (@notmgsk, gh-917). - Inline math rendering was not working correctly in intro.rst (@appleby, gh-927).

-Thanks to community member jclapis for the contributions to this release!
+Thanks to community member @jclapis for the contributions to this release!

-1.13.3 v2.8 (May 20, 2019)
+1.13.9 v2.8 (May 20, 2019)

-- PyQuil now verifies that you are using the correct version of the QVM and quilc (gh-913). - Added support for defining permutation gates for use with the latest version of quilc (gh-891).
+- PyQuil now verifies that you are using the correct version of the QVM and quilc (@karalekas, gh-913). - Added support for defining permutation gates for use with the latest version of quilc (@notmgsk, gh-891). - The rpcq dependency requirement has been raised to v2.5.1 (@notmgsk, gh-911).